MrResor/suitest-autoclicker/readme.md

 ## TODO

+Implementation of type of keyboard that does not support CAPS.
+Addition of the remaining keyboard patterns.
-Saveguards while reading the file.
+Safeguards while reading the file.